rwholmes/word-jumble/README.md

-A program to solve a word jumble.

-Initialization:

-In order for the program to load the dictionary .txt file using ajax, a node server must be running.

-Run 'nodemon server.js' from the root of this directory.
+Word Jumble
+===

+This is a program that solves a word jumble (http://en.wikipedia.org/wiki/Jumble).
+The program uses ajax to load an external .txt file containing a dictionary.

+### Running your own instance of this repo

+1. Clone repo
+2. npm install
+3. nodemon server.js